angieohaeri/spark-sql-ml-analysis/README.md

 ## AI Usage

 AI tools were used to assist with code generation, debugging, and analysis.
-Additionally, a large language model was programmatically integrated to translate natural language prompts into Spark SQL queries.
-All AI usage is documented in ai.md, and all analysis and explanations are written in my own words.
+Additionally, a large language model was programmatically integrated to translate natural language prompts into Spark SQL queries

+## Academic Context

+This project was completed as part of a university course on distributed big data systems and data engineering.
+Except for get_data.py, which was created by professors for this project, the implementation and analysis were completed individually.